 An often-overlooked population that frequently exhibits signs of PTSD are children of addicted parents.
 Children with parents who abuse or are addicted to drugs or alcohol often experience abuse and neglect, with some children even witnessing the overdoses or deaths of their parents.

 This population is already at a higher risk of drug and alcohol abuse themselves, but the risk is much higher in children with PTSD.
-In fact, children of addicted parents are eight times more likely to develop a substance abuse disorder compared to their peers.
-These staggering statistics illustrate the importance of providing mental healthcare to the entire family if a parent is undergoing treatment for substance abuse disorders.
+In fact, children of addicted parents are eight times more likely to develop a substance use disorder disorder compared to their peers.
+These staggering statistics illustrate the importance of providing mental healthcare to the entire family if a parent is undergoing treatment for substance use disorder disorders.
 Without proper treatment for the children, the cycle of drug abuse and PTSD can continue for several generations.
-Do you have questions or concerns?
-Our intake coordinators will answer them.